duo-moon/duo-moon/README.md

 ## hey there 👋

 I’m a Software Engineer from St. Petersburg (Russia).
-- I’m currently working as a Python developer and create services for postprocessing payment data.
+- I’m currently working as a Python developer.
 - I’m interested in MLOps and development of ML services.
 - :mailbox: How to reach me: [Linkedin](https://www.linkedin.com/in/filipp-brazhnikov-794b5a210/)